Level II – Advanced Backcountry Skiing/Riding

 Skiers and riders at our Level II group:

 - have been skiing and riding for many years

-- must have solid and confident powder skills.
+- must already have confident powder skills and technique

-- you can ski or ride in all depths of powder.
+- can ski or ride in all depths of fresh powder

-- must be able to ski or ride the aspen and evergreen forests; widely and tight spaced trees – see images on this page and slideshow.
-This is the most important skill necessary for our Level II.
+- must be able to ski or ride the aspen and evergreen forests; widely and tight spaced trees – see images on this page, slideshow above, videos below

-Watch the below video from the Steamboat Powdercats Level II terrain.
+Watch the below videos from the Level II terrain.
 You’ll notice that the terrain isn’t steep by any means.
-It’s more black and blue black than double black pitch.
+It’s more blue/black steepness.
 But, it’s the tree skiing that makes Level II what it is.
+These videos give you a good idea of the spacing of the aspens.
 If you cannot ski or ride with the confidence to get thru trees like this then you should consider the Level I tour.